Privacy Policy

 • the operating system used (e.g., Windows 10)

-• the address (URL) of the previously visited page (Referrer URL) (e.g., https://www.examplesourcesite.com/whereicamefrom/)
+• the address (URL) of the previously visited page (referrer URL) (e.g., https://www.examplesource.de/fromwhereicame/)

 • in files, the so-called web server log files

-In short: Your visit is logged by our provider (company that runs our website on special computers (servers)), but we do not share your data without consent!
+In short: Your visit is logged by our provider (the company that runs our website on special computers (servers)), but we do not pass on your data without consent!

 Legal Basis

-Between us and the hosting provider, there is usually a contract for order processing pursuant to Art.
-28 f.
+There is usually a contract for data processing between us and the hosting provider in accordance with Art.
+28 et seq.
 GDPR, which ensures compliance with data protection and guarantees data security.

 Website Builder Systems Introduction